How to set up and configure the Linkbreakers MCP server

 Short answer

-The Linkbreakers MCP server enables AI assistants (like Claude Desktop, Continue, and other MCP-compatible tools) to interact with your Linkbreakers workspace using natural language.
+The Linkbreakers MCP server enables AI assistants (like Claude, Claude Code, Continue, and other MCP-compatible tools) to interact with your Linkbreakers workspace using natural language.
 It acts as a bridge between MCP clients and the Linkbreakers REST API, allowing AI to create links, analyze data, manage workflows, and more.

 One-line install